digital-work-lab/digital-work-lecture/04-excellence.md

  -->
 ---

-# The role of physical activity (PA)
+# Example of "beyond-the-brain" influences: Physical activity

-- Several meta-analyses published in the health sciences provide evidence on the effects of PA on a range of measures, including:
+- Several meta-analyses published in the health sciences provide evidence on the effects of physical activity on a range of measures, including:

     - Mortality
     - Cardiovascular disease, and chronic pain (e.g., lower back, neck)